Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 Bombadil could only have done this if he possessed the power of Eru to restore life.
 This is possible because the current author has presented the argument elsewhere that Tom is the Flame Imperishable / the Secret Fire of Tolkien's legendarium, and as such a Middle-earth manifestation of Eru.
 As Tolkien also tells us, this is equivalent to the Holy Spirit of the Catholic Blessed Trinity, which exists in the form of God the Father, God the Son (the Word of God) and God the Holy Spirit / Holy Ghost.

 Tom's incantation over the bodies of the hobbits is telling.
 Catholic mythology differentiates between God's use of the left and right hand.
-The right hand symbolises the power and authority of God, whilst the left hand symbolises dealings with evil, as seen in the following quote:
+The right hand symbolizes the power and authority of God, whilst the left hand symbolizes dealings with evil, as seen in the following quote:

 Iluvatar sat watching this happen until the music reached a depth of gloom and ugliness unimaginable.
 Then suddenly Iluvatar smiled sadly and raised his left hand and a new music began among the clash and unlike the first it gathered power and sweetness.
 And Melko went to war with this music by starting an uproar against it.
 This time Iluvatar raised his right hand and he no longer smiled but Wept; and behold a third theme grew amid the turmoil.
 (The Book of Lost Tales, The Music of the Ainur, written circa 1918-20)